pyroscope/pyrocore/docs/usage-cli-tools.rst

 rTorrent you just list the arguments in the usual shell way (``rtxmlrpc throttle_down slow 120``).
-The rTorrent format is also recognized though, but without any escaping rules (i.e. you cannot have a '``,``' in your arguments then).
+The rTorrent format is also recognized though, but without any escaping rules (i.e. you cannot have a ``,`` in your arguments then).

+Remember that almost all commands require a ‘target’ as the first parameter in newer rTorrent versions, and you have to provide that explicitly.
+Thus, it must be ``rtxmlrpc view.size '' main``, with an extra empty argument – otherwise you'll get a ``Unsupported target type found`` fault.

+There are some special ways to write arguments of certain types:
+``+‹number›`` and ``-‹number›`` send an integer value, ``@‹filename›`` or ``@-`` (for stdin) reads the file's content into a XMLRPC binary, and finally ``[‹item1›〈,‹item2›,…〉`` produces an array of strings.
+These typed arguments only cover some common use-cases, at some point you have to write Python code to build up more intricate data structures.

 To get a list of available methods, just call ``rtxmlrpc system.listMethods``.
-:ref:`RtXmlRpcExamples` shows some typical examples for querying global information and controlling rTorrent behaviour.
+The :ref:`RtXmlRpcExamples` section shows some typical examples for querying global information and controlling rTorrent behaviour.